-Currently, our apps are available through Apple’s App Store and Google Play, but there is a way to access the Google Play Store on virtually any computer.
+Currently, our apps are available through Apple’s App Store and the Google Play Store, but there is a way to access the Google Play Store on virtually any computer.
 It is strongly recommended that you try this with one of our free Lite apps to make sure everything works well for you before paying for the full versions.

-Please Note: this method is not supported by Tactus Therapy, Google or Microsoft.
+- Adding the Google Play Store to other devices is not supported by Tactus Therapy, Google, or Microsoft.
 We accept no liability for any problems this might cause with your computer.

 Putting the Google Play Store on your computer

 The way this is done is through a piece of software called an Android emulator.
 When you install and run this software on your computer, it turns your computer into an Android phone or tablet.
 You can then access the Google Play Store through the emulator, sign in with your Google account, and buy, download, and use almost any app that is available, just like you would on your Android phone or tablet.